 Businesses can program multiple phone numbers or Session Initiation Protocol (SIP) accounts that use different Tier 1 carriers.
 If the first number or SIP account is busy, the system forwards the call to the next number or SIP.
 Failover forwarding prevents dropped calls.

 Advanced Interactive Voice Response (IVR)

 IVR establishes a computer greeting system that receives incoming calls.
 It interacts with callers via prompts and directs calls based on voice or keypad responses from them.
-The IVR system can be customized to meet your business needs.
+The cloud IVR solution can be customized to meet your business needs.

 Select Country Forwarding

-Select country forwarding directs calls to numbers based on the caller’s country code.
-Therefore, if a person is calling from France, a French speaking attendant will receive the call.
+Select country forwarding directs calls to numbers based on the caller’s geographic location.
+Therefore, if a person is calling from France, a French-speaking attendant will receive the call.

-This feature receives and forwards faxes to your email as image files.
+This feature receives and forwards faxes to an email address as image files.

 Unlike T-Mobile, GCF provides plans to forward SMS messages to your email address.
 Users must subscribe to an SMS enabled phone number.
 Users can view the details of SMS messages on the GCF online control panel.